Richey McCourt

-Richey McCourt is a Dublin-based songwriter, who is signed to Stockholm-based publishing company, DH MGMT.
+Richey McCourt (born 11 May 1981) is a Dublin-based songwriter, who is signed to Stockholm-based publishing company, DH MGMT.
 McCourt has worked with artists and producers including Will Young, Pixie Lott, Matt Cardle, Rebecca Ferguson and Isaac Waddington.
 He writes predominantly with Swedish-based writer and producer Nick Jarl.
-McCourt and Jarl's song "Losing the Love" is featured in the Disney movie Tini: El gran cambio de Violetta starring Martina Stoessel and on her debut album.
+McCourt and Jarl's song "Losing the Love" is featured in the Disney movie Tini: The Movie starring Martina "Tini" Stoessel and on her debut album.

-In June 2015, McCourt was interviewed as part of the IrishTimes.com series "How Music Works", where he discussed his approach to songwriting, and his background in performance.
+In June 2015, McCourt was interviewed as part of the IrishTimes.com series How Music Works, where he discussed his approach to songwriting, and his background in performance.

-McCourt has co-written a song for the Rebecca Ferguson album "Superwoman", called "I'll Meet You There".
-The album was released on October 14, 2016.
+McCourt has co-written a song for the Rebecca Ferguson album Superwoman, called "I'll Meet You There".
+The album was released on 14 October 2016.
 In October 2017, a track written and produced by McCourt/Jarl "Not Alone" was released by Hollywood Records artist Shalisa.